Why NFL Coaches NEED Executive Coaches

 A few years ago, I had the privilege of spending time with some NFL hopefuls.
-They were not quite high enough profile to garner an invite to the NFL combine and were still pursuing their dreams through other NFL pre-draft preparatory programs.
+Unfortunately, they were not quite high enough profile to garner an invite to the NFL combine and were still pursuing their dreams through other NFL pre-draft preparatory programs.

 When I met with them, it was very important for me to help them understand the difference between the athletic coaches they have had throughout their careers and an effective executive coach.
-Some of the key differences I highlighted really came down to approach.
-For example, an NFL coach is more like your boss and tells you what to do and how to do it; as opposed to an executive coach that helps you explore different possibilities for solutions and does this in a partnering way, not a directive way.
+Some of the key differences I highlighted really came down to the approach.
+For example, an NFL coach is more like your boss and tells you what to do and how to do it than an executive coach that helps you explore different possibilities for solutions and does this in a partnering way, not a directive way.

-Another simple example is around accountability where a typical sports coach holds you accountable in a blaming way (e.g. you made a bad decision on that throw, you have to make better decisions); whereas an executive coach will challenge their partners to continuously maintain self-awareness in maintaining accountability to proactively identify other possible decisions that can help them learn to influence better decision making in the future.
+Another simple example is accountability.
+A typical sports coach holds you accountable in a blaming way (e.g., you made a bad decision on that throw, you have to make better decisions).
+In contrast, an executive coach will challenge their partners to continuously maintain self-awareness in maintaining accountability to proactively identify other possible decisions that can help them learn to influence better decision-making in the future.
 This does not mean both the coach and player/coachee are not on the same tea.
-It means there is a very nuanced difference in terms of growth a professional can achieve in each scenario.
+Instead, it means there is a very nuanced difference in terms of growth a professional can achieve in each scenario.

 How The Miami Dolphins Could Benefit From Executive Coaching